What is the Learning in Retirement program?

 No. If the class description appeals to you please don’t hesitate to register!

-How long does one lecture series run for?
+How long does one lecture series/writing workshop run for?

 In most cases, each lecture series and writing workshops meet once a week, for two hours, for six consecutive weeks.